Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 ### VI.
 Synthesis

 When I started thinking from first principles about what I actually wanted from exercise—really wanted, not what was sendable in a message—I found myself back somewhere familiar.
+Alignment problems tend to be invisible until you return to first principles.

 The quiet gym in Bristol.
 The walk home under the stars.
 The man on the farm.